 Other leases may be renewed at Council's option, with rents set by reference to current market rates for items of equivalent age and condition.
-Council and the Group do not have the option to purchase any assets at the end of the lease term.
+Council do not have the option to purchase any assets at the end of the lease term.